 Mutations in the RET proto-oncogene on chromosome 10 have been identified in MEN 2A, MEN 2B, and familial medullary thyroid carcinoma.
 The RET protein is a receptor tyrosine kinase; MEN 2A and familial medullary thyroid carcinoma mutations result in activation of certain intracellular pathways.

 Symptoms and Signs

-Clinical features depend on the type of tumor present (see see Conditions Associated With MEN Syndromes).
+Clinical features depend on the type of tumor present (see Table 1: Conditions Associated With MEN Syndromes).

 Almost all patients have medullary thyroid carcinoma (MTC—see Medullary Carcinoma).
 The tumor usually develops during childhood and begins with thyroid parafollicular C-cell hyperplasia.
 Tumors are frequently multicentric.

 Pheochromocytoma usually originates in the adrenal glands.
 Pheochromocytoma occurs in 40 to 50% of patients within a MEN 2A kindred, and in some kindreds pheochromocytoma accounts for 30% of deaths.
 In contrast to sporadic pheochromocytoma (see Pheochromocytoma), the familial variety within MEN 2A begins with adrenal medullary hyperplasia and is multicentric and bilateral in > 50% of cases.
 Extra-adrenal pheochromocytomas are rare.
 Pheochromocytomas are almost always benign, but some tend to recur locally.